-- OAFI, together with the Medical and Scientific Societies, proposes to the health authorities a NEW ASSISTANCE MODEL IN THE MANAGEMENT of the disease that puts the PATIENT in the center: ARTRO 360.
+- OAFI, together with the Medical and Scientific Societies, proposes to the health authorities a NEW CARE MODEL IN THE MANAGEMENT of the disease that puts the PATIENT in the center: ARTRO 360.

-- Patients, represented by OAFI, lead this new model that brings together all those involved in the disease, to demand at all levels that the quality of life of patients be improved and osteoarticular research to obtain new treatments.
+- Patients, represented by OAFI, lead this new model that brings together all those involved in the disease, to demand at all levels to improve the quality of life of patients and osteoarticular research to obtain new treatments.

-- Osteoarthritis (OA), a global epidemic of a serious illness
+- Osteoarthritis (OA), a global epidemic of a serious disease.

-The collective, more than 35,000 doctors, plus 5,000 pharmacists and nurses, who sign the new model proposes to act at three levels: 1.
+The collective, made up of more than 35,000 doctors, plus 5,000 pharmacists and nurses, who have signed the new model, proposes to act at three levels: 1.
 Population, 2.
 Patients, 3.
 Health Services.
 Artro360 is open to those medical and scientific societies and social entities that share the principles of the new model.

 Osteoarthritis (OA), a global epidemic of a serious illness.
 Osteoarthritis is a degenerative joint disease which affects cartilage, bone and soft tissues of the joint.
-Globally, it is estimated that 300 million people suffer from it corresponding to 7 million patients in Spain.
-In addition, this pathology will become the fourth cause of disability by 2020 due to population aging.
+Worldwide, it is estimated that 300 million people suffer from it and in Spain the figure stands at 7 million patients.
+In addition, this pathology will become the fourth cause of disability by 2020 due to the ageing of the population.

-The number of people affected has increased in the last 30 years.
+The number of people affected has doubled in the last 30 years.
 According to the President of OAFI, Dr. Josep Vergés, “the impact of osteoarthritis is growing at an alarming rate, the number of patients has doubled in the past 30 years.
-We are assisting to a tsunami since risk factors are more and more present.
-They include the aging of the population, obesity and the practice of not appropriate sports.
-Also, fashion sports such as running or soccer, which are healthy, must be accompanied by a prior preparation to avoids the cartilage lesions.
-There are also concerns about the impact of the disease on patients who are not aware of their pathological condition because they have no pain; asymptomatic patients could, indeed, reach a 30% of the total population”.
+We are facing a tsunami since risk factors are more and more present.
+These include the ageing of the population, obesity and inappropriate sports practice.
+The fashion for sports such as running or football, which are so healthy, must be accompanied by a prior preparation to avoid cartilage injuries.
+Also of concern is the incidence in patients who are not yet aware that they suffer from osteoarthritis because they do not yet have pain; asymptomatic patients could reach 30% of the total population”.

 The economic impact of the disease.
-The osteoarthritis creates an expense to the administration of 4.738 billion euros annually, this is 0.5% of the national GDP in Spain.
-Most of the budget goes to medical costs, such as the waiting time of the visit of specialists, hospital admissions or medicines.
-In addition, rheumatic diseases constitute the first cause of permanent disability and the third of temporary incapacity for work.
-Despite the enormous effort made by the health administration, about 55% of patients are dissatisfied of the treatments received.
+Osteoarthritis generates an annual cost to the administration of 5,831 million euros, which represents 0.5% of the national GDP.
+Most of the budget is spent on medical costs, such as time spent visiting specialists, hospital admissions and medicines.
+In fact, rheumatic diseases constitute the 1st cause of permanent disability and the 3rd of temporary incapacity for work.
+Despite the enormous effort made by the health administration, about 55% of patients are dissatisfied with the treatments received.

 SUMMARY Statements Affiliated entities (in order of intervention):

-- Dr Josep Vergés, president of the OAFI Foundation: “The reality is that the perception of quality of care of osteoarthritis is not satisfactory due to late diagnoses, inequity in the national health system, lack of therapeutic compliance and poor coordination across levels of care, among others.
-We must improve the current model since the number of patients has doubled in recent years.
-We need to develop a correct approach through education, prevention and non-pharmacological measures.
-Through this new model we have the support of all the signing organizations to develop and implement it with the Ministry of Health and the different autonomous communities, but what makes it really relevant is that we, the patients, are the ones who lead this new model and fight for improving our quality of life.”
+- Dr Josep Vergés, President of the OAFI Foundation: “The reality is that the perception of the quality of care for osteoarthritis is not satisfactory due to late diagnosis, inequity in the national health system, lack of therapeutic compliance and poor coordination at the care level, among others.
+We must improve the current model, as the number of patients has doubled in recent years.
+We must take the right approach through education, prevention and non-pharmacological measures.
+With this new model we have the support of all the member organizations to carry it out and implement it with the Ministry of Health and the different autonomous communities, but what makes it really relevant is that the patients are the ones who lead this new model and fight to improve our quality of life.”

 - Amalia Lafuente, Professor of Pharmacology, Faculty of Medicine and Health Sciences, University of Barcelona: “I adhere to Artro360, on a personal basis, but also absolutely in its three levels of performance.
-It is very important to train the health personnel and the patient of the possible interaction of the medication since the patient with osteoarthritis is often polymedicated”
+It is very important to train health care staff and patients in the possible interaction of the medication as patients with osteoarthritis are often polymedicated”

-- José Vicente Moreno, honorary president SER: “Osteoarthritis is the most common disease in the specialty of rheumatology.
-The aging of the population, the bad habits and the inadequate sports practice lead to the onset of osteoarthritis for make many people, and many of them can experience a lot of pain and dependency.
-There is the perverse idea that osteoarthritis has no cure and is of older people.
-We must break this dynamic, and the OAFI can be the agglutinant that drives a large network of patients who demand at all levels, school, social, political, the development of new drugs and the improvement of the quality of life.”
+- José Vicente Moreno, President of the SER: “Osteoarthritis is the most common disease in the rheumatology specialty.
+The ageing of the population, bad habits and inadequate sports practice mean that many people suffer from osteoarthritis, and many of them with a lot of pain and dependency.
+There is a perverse idea that osteoarthritis has no cure and that it is only for the elderly.
+We must break this dynamic and OAFI can be the unifying force behind a large network of patients who demand at all levels, educational, social and political, that we fight for new drugs and improve the quality of life of those patients.

-- Jordi Ardèvol, president of the SETRADE Scientific Committee: “Physical activity has a direct effect in preventing joint damage, since depending on its prescription, it can have positive or negative effects.
-Childhood, growth, old people, … everyone can perform a range of physical activity according to their locomotor system.
+- Jordi Ardèvol, President of the SETRADE Scientific Committee: “Physical activity has a directly related effect in preventing joint damage, as depending on how it is indicated, it can have positive or negative effects.
+Childhood, growth, elderly people, all have a range of physical activity according to their locomotor system.
 We are fully involved in this new model of osteoarthritis management.”

-- Antonio Fernandez-Pro Ledesma, SEMG president: ” As physicians who assist the osteoarthritis patient, we live the failure of the current model of care.
-The patient with osteoarthritis is a special patient because he is not considered a serious patient, and the health system is design to solve cute episodes of care.
-The SEMG signs the agreement because this pathology has its own entity and all those involved need to work together to improve the treatment, we are giving to patients.”
+- Antonio Fernández-Pro Ledesma, President of SEMG: ” As doctors who assist patients with osteoarthritis, we are experiencing the failure of the current care model .
+The patient with osteoarthritis is a special patient because he or she is not considered a serious patient, and the healthcare system is designed to solve acute problems.
+The SEMG has signed the agreement because this pathology has its own entity so that all those involved can work together to improve the treatment we are offering to patients.”

-- Jesús Gómez, president of SEFAC: “We adhere to ARTRO360 by: dispensation; because we need to be able to inform the patient of how, how much, why and when, pharmacological indication, for possible interactions, and for follow-up, because we must add quality of life to the years.
-If we promote prevention, education and we support the patient, we will achieve efficiency, impact on health and economic savings.”
+- Jesús Gómez, President of SEFAC: “We are joining ARTRO 360 because: dispensing; because we must be able to inform the patient of how, how much, why and until when, pharmacological indication, because of possible interactions, and follow-up, because we must add quality of life to the years.
+If we promote prevention, education and are at the patient’s side, we will achieve efficiency, health impact and economic savings.”

-- Manel Santiñà, president of SECA: “We sign the document because it is a model seeking to improve the quality of care for people suffering from osteoarthritis, characterized by a key factor, the involvement of the patient.
-There is the will to implement this model, making a better use of resources, because soon there will be no more resources.”
+- Manel Santiñà, President of SECA: “We signed up because it is a model that seeks to improve the quality of care for people suffering from osteoarthritis, and with a fundamental fact, the involvement of the patient.
+There is a specific will for this model to be carried out, making better use of resources, because there will hardly be more resources.”

-- Núria Fabrellas, Coordinator of Nursing Teaching Unit, Campus Clínic, University of Barcelona: “Osteoarthritis is the most frequent and most frequently consulted disease in primary care.
-Nursing has a relevant role in health education, not only transmitting information but also providing motivation and support that can help the patient to change lifestyle and improve his/her knowledge of the disease, patient involvement is essential.”
+- Núria Fabrellas, Coordinator of the Nursing Teaching Unit, Campus Clínic, University of Barcelona: “Osteoarthritis is the most common disease and the one most frequently consulted in primary care.
+Nursing has an important role to play in health education, not only in the transmission of information but also in motivating and helping patients to change their lifestyles so that they know better what they should do, as their involvement is essential.”

-- Salvador Tranche, president semFYC: “The diseases of the locomotor system and connective tissue constitute about the 10% of the total number of consultations attended by the primary care physician.
-Of those almost half are related to osteoarthritis, it has been estimated that one out of seven medical consultation are because of this disease.
-Although the cure is not within our scientific reach at the moment, there are remedies for pain relief and for the improvement of the functional capacity.
-What is needed is integration of care that allows patient education, self-care and shared care and monitoring of their evolution.
+- Salvador Tranche, President of semFYC: “Diseases of the locomotor system and connective tissue make up around 10% of the total number of consultations attended by primary care doctors.
+Of these, almost half are due to osteoarthritis, and it is estimated that one out of seven medical consultations are because of this disease.
+Although a cure is not within our scientific reach at the moment, pain relief and improvement of the functional capacity of sufferers is, for which an integration of care is needed, mainly through patient education, self-care and shared care and monitoring of their evolution.”